A Novel Treatment of the Josephson Effect: Coherent Tunneling

-with $\varphi(c_s)$ being the MBE, $c_s$ dependent eigenfunction\cite{bcs,sz5}.
+with $\varphi(c_s)$ being the MBE, $c_s$ dependent eigenfunction\cite{bcs,sz5,sz9}.
 The coherent tunneling motion of $n$ electrons across the barrier is thence described by the wave-function $\psi(t)$, solution of the Schr\"{o}dinger equation

 The Hamiltonian $H$ and the potential barrier $V_b$, hindering the electron motion through the Josephson junction and including the applied voltage $U$, are expressed in frequency unit, $\frac{V\mathcal{E}_i}{\hbar}$ is taken as the origin of energy, whereas $\psi$ and the Pauli matrix\cite{abr} $\sigma_x$ have been projected onto the basis $\{\varphi_i,\varphi_f\}$.
-The tunneling frequency $\omega_t$ is taken to lie in the RF range, i.e. $\omega_t<100MHz$, as reported by Shapiro\cite{sha}.
+The tunneling frequency $\omega_t$, taken to lie in the RF range, i.e. $\omega_t<100MHz$, as reported by Shapiro\cite{sha}, is realized to describe the tunneling motion of \textit{bound} electrons in a similar way as the matrix element $T_{kq}$ does for the \textit{random} tunneling of a \textit{single} electron in the mainstream view\cite{bar,lev}.
 Finally Eq.(\ref{sch1}) is solved\cite{abr} to yield

 whence the charge $Q_s,-Q_s$, piling up in $A,B$ respectively, is inferred, thanks to Eq.\ref{wh3}, to read